MENU

-Goodwill Industries International, Inc. History
+Goodwill History

 Goodwill Industries International was founded in 1902 in Boston by Rev. Edgar J. Helms.
 Helms collected used household goods and clothing in wealthier areas of the city, then trained and hired poor people and immigrants to mend and repair the used goods.
 The goods were then resold or were given to the people who repaired them.
 The system worked, and the Goodwill philosophy of “a hand up, not a hand out” was born.